 You can do this by sitting on the pole in a pike position.
 The gently scissor the legs while rocking the hips from side to side.
 If the left leg is higher than the right in the scissor, then shift the hips to the right so the left inner thigh firmly presses against the pole, intensifying the grip.

 Then repeat this action by scissoring the legs so the right leg is high and shifting your weight into the left hip causing the pole to firmly press against the inner thigh of the right leg.

 Repeat back and forth as many times as you can tolerate it.
 You will be able to do more repetitions with time.

-You can get a step by step video of how to do the scissor pole sit in the Home Pole Lessons For Everyday Women Course.
+You can get a step by step videos of the best skin desensitizing moves for your skin for beginners in the Home Pole Lessons For Everyday Women Course.